Living on a yacht: a beginner’s guide

 Prioritise large freshwater tanks and ample dry storage.

-Life on a motorboat offers diverse lifestyle options that can vary vastly based on individual preference and, more importantly, location.
-There are those who prefer marina/harbour living, valuing the stability and amenities a permanent dock provides.
-Perks typically come in the form of electricity, water, laundry facilities, and sometimes Wi-Fi, ensuring daily life isn't too detached from the onshore world.
+Life on a yacht offers diverse lifestyle options that can vary vastly based on your preference for the very location of the boat.
+There are those who prefer living in a marina or harbour, valuing the stability and amenities a permanent dock provides.
+Perks typically come in the form of electricity, fresh water, amenities like laundry facilities and sometimes free Wi-Fi.
+This ensures that daily life isn't all too detached from the onshore world.

-Choosing a specific country as a base has its perks, especially from a legal standpoint.
+Choosing a specific country as a base has its clear advantages, especially from a legal standpoint.
 Settling in one place means you'll have to adhere to that nation's marine and residential laws, often leading to a more streamlined understanding of local regulations, tax obligations, and visa requirements.
-Several countries like Greece, Belize, Dominica, and Malta now offer digital nomad visas, granting individuals the chance to stay and work for a set period of time.
+Several countries like Greece, Belize, Dominica or Malta now offer digital nomad visas, granting individuals the chance to stay and work for a set period of time.
+Your research for a location may include a thorough look into these legal requirements.

 Man looking on his phone on a sailing yacht

-The most popular countries to live and work remotely
+Which are the most popular countries to live and work remotely on a boat?

-Choosing a destination to drop anchor can pose quite a challenge, given the plethora of alluring options available.
-Some countries might beckon with their serene waters and scenic views, while others offer top-notch marina facilities and a digital nomad-friendly atmosphere.
+Like for every captain of a boat, choosing a destination to drop the anchor can pose quite a challenge.
+Where some countries might seem alluring with their serene waters and scenic views, some others offer top-notch marina facilities and a digital nomad-friendly atmosphere.

-To help navigate these choices, here's an overview of some of our favourite digital nomad destinations from a liveaboard perspective:
+As an inspiration, here´s our favourite digital nomad destinations-list from a liveaboard perspective:

 • Bonaire: A diving paradise!
 Bonaire offers clear waters and stable internet - a rare combination in the Caribbean.